norbjerg/immersive_battleships/README.md

 ```
 python3 main.py
 ```
-Before running the game, you need to make sure that the hardware_variables.py file has been updated to match your environment.
+Before running the game, you need to make sure that the `hardware_variables.py` file has been updated to match your environment.
 This means changing the following:\
 - `Port` - This is the port for the arduino of the air table.
 Help to finding your port can be found [Here](https://www.mathworks.com/help/matlab/supportpkg/find-arduino-port-on-windows-mac-and-linux.html)
 - `CameraNum` - This is the camera number of the connected camera you wish to use for the camera integration.
-- `TableActive` - Tells the battleship game if the air table is connected.
-If set to true the battleship game will attempt to create an instance of the Table class and try to send commands to the air table arduino.
+- `TableActive` - This tells the battleship game if the air table is connected.
+If set to true the battleship game will attempt to create an instance of the Table class and try to send commands to the air table arduino.\
 When running the game a UI will be shown on the computer, which is in place to help players keep track of guesses and game state.

 ## Developer mode: